AndrejVenas/gulp/README.md

 # GULP
 What does this Gulp file do?

--Compile SCSS (Sass)
++ Compile SCSS (Sass)
--Optimize images and convert them to the "webp" and "avif" formats -Set up a development server
++ Optimize images and convert them to the "webp" and "avif" formats
++ Set up a development server
--Convert fonts to the "woff" and "woff2" formats -Combine SVG files into one SVG sprite
++ Convert fonts to the "woff" and "woff2" formats
++ Combine SVG files into one SVG sprite
--Generate prefixes for new styles or to support older version browsers -Minifying css and js files
++ Generate prefixes for new styles or to support older version browsers
++ Minifying css and js files

 How use:
 !!!Node.js must be installed on your computer!!!